 The blend of tracking these KPIs and being able to offer a more flexible communication method like texting helps boost customer retention.
 You have visibility into success metrics that will help you keep improving, and customers are more satisfied when they can talk to you instantly via their favorite way to talk.

 Both customer and employee retention rates are key factors in leading your business down the path to growth.
 When you need a tool that helps you track feedback from customers and focus on employee engagement, Crewhu can help you increase retention rates.
-Learn more by signing up for a free trial.
+Learn more by scheduling a free demo.